Resources

 • Up to $25,000.00 annually is available in funding, depending on an eligible applicant’s academic focus, student status, and other criteria.
 Applicants must be a spouse, domestic partner, or child of a healthcare worker, volunteer, or support staff whose life was lost in the fight against COVID-19.

-• The Peter DeGeorge Family Foundation Scholarship Program will offer current campers and alumni of Eluna’s bereavement program, Camp Erin, the opportunity to receive financial support in the form of educational scholarships.
-The awarded applicant will receive an educational scholarship in the amount of $2,000.
+• The Peter DeGeorge Family Foundation Scholarship Program is offered to one eligible current camper or alumni of Eluna's bereavement program, Camp Erin, each year.
+The awarded applicant will receive an educational scholarship in the amount of $3,000.

 • Recognizing the character and perseverance that so many young people show in the face of such adversity, Life Happens sponsors the annual Life Lessons Scholarship Program for college students and college-bound high school seniors.
 Qualified entrants who submit essays or videos about how the death of a parent impacted their lives are eligible for scholarship money.
 Applicants must be between 17 and 24 years of age.
 Applications are accepted each year from February 1 to March 1.